Schreyer Institute Grants

 - Course design, preparation, and updating activities that are an expected part of teaching

-- Expenses related to study abroad or study away programs
+- Expenses to support study abroad or study away programs

 - Raffle prizes, gift cards, incentives, or monetary awards for participants

-- Goods or services from international companies and vendors
+- Goods or services from companies and vendors in other countries

 - Donations to organizations (e.g., in lieu of entrance fees)

-- Multi-year proposals (funds must be spent during the fiscal year July 1-June 30)
+- Multi-year proposals (funds must be spent during a single fiscal year